adamsilver/fdpb/01-a-registration-form.md

 Alternatively, we could wait until the user enters enough characters before showing an error.
 But this means users only get feedback after they have entered a correct value which is somewhat pointless.

 We could wait until the user leaves the field (`onblur`), but this is too late as the user has mentally prepared for (and often started to type in) the next field.
-Some users switch windows or use a password manager when using a form.
-Doing so will trigger the blur event and causing an error to show before the user is finished.
+Moreover, some users switch windows or use a password manager when using a form.
+Doing so will trigger the blur event, causing an error to show before the user is finished.
 All very frustrating.

 Remember, there's no problem with giving users feedback without a page refresh.
 Nor is there a problem with putting the error messages inline (next to fields) - we've done this already.
 The problem with live feedback is that we're interupting users either too early or too late which causes a jarring user experience.